jpisklak/SiGN/README.md

 ## Planned Features

-The SiGN package is currently under active development.
-Future updates will include functionality for model evaluation and comparison,
+The SiGN package is under active development.
+Upcoming updates will expand its capabilities to support a generalised version of the SiGN model that incorporates free parameters for model fitting and comparison.
-including:

-- Descriptive error metrics (e.g., RMSE, MAE, residual-based $R^2$)

-- Log-likelihood computation using a Beta-distributed error model tailored to choice proportion data

-- Model comparison tools:

-  - Akaike Information Criterion (AIC)

-  - Bayesian Information Criterion (BIC)

-These additions will allow users to assess model fit in a more principled and quantitative manner, especially when comparing models with and without free parameters.
+Additional tools for model evaluation, simulation, and visualisation are also being considered.

 Stay tuned for updates, and feel free to suggest features or contribute!